-The science of neurosurgical practiceJanuary 1st, 2013 in Neuroscience /
+The science of neurosurgical practiceJanuary 1, 2013 in Medicine & Health / Neuroscience

 The January 2013 issue of Neurosurgical Focus is dedicated to the science of neurosurgical practice and is edited by Drs.
 Anthony L. Asher (Carolina Neurosurgery and Spine Associates & Carolinas Medical Center, Charlotte, NC), Paul C. McCormick (Columbia University College of Physicians and Surgeons, New York, NY), and Douglas Kondziolka (New York University, New York, NY).